publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s165.md

         (4) __Use of disaster loan appraisals to establish amount of loss__

-            Nothing in this title shall be construed to prohibit the Secretary from prescribing regulations or other guidance under which an appraisal for the purpose of obtaining a loan of Federal funds or a loan guarantee from the Federal Government as a result of a federally declared disaster (as defined by subsection (h)(3)(C)(i)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be followed by a second closing parenthesis. </sup></sup>  may be used to establish the amount of any loss described in paragraph (1) or (2).
+            Nothing in this title shall be construed to prohibit the Secretary from prescribing regulations or other guidance under which an appraisal for the purpose of obtaining a loan of Federal funds or a loan guarantee from the Federal Government as a result of a federally declared disaster may be used to establish the amount of any loss described in paragraph (1) or (2).

+        (5) __Federally declared disasters__

+        For purposes of this subsection—

+            (A) __In general__

+                The term “Federally  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+Probably should not be capitalized. </sup></sup>  declared disaster” means any disaster subsequently determined by the President of the United States to warrant assistance by the Federal Government under the Robert T. Stafford Disaster Relief and Emergency Assistance Act.

+            (B) __Disaster area__

+                The term “disaster area” means the area so determined to warrant such assistance.

     (j) __Denial of deduction for losses on certain obligations not in registered form__